infoatgodreams/GoDreams-Repository/Volume 4/Reference Reading/Governments & UN/Guidelines for Institutional Childcare, Ethiopia.md

 ## Infrastructure Requirements
 ### Location

-Distance from the main road
+**Distance from the main road**.

-    * If the childcare institution is in an urban center, its distance from the main road shall be at least one Kilometer and at most three kilometers.
+- If the childcare institution is in an urban center, its distance from the main road shall be at least one Kilometer and at most three kilometers.
-    * If the childcare institution is in a rural area and the main road is a dry whether road, its distance from the main road shall not be more than five kilometers.
+- If the childcare institution is in a rural area and the main road is a dry whether road, its distance from the main road shall not be more than five kilometers.
-    * If the childcare institution is in a rural area and the main road is an all whether road, its distance from the main road shall not be more than ten kilometers.
+- If the childcare institution is in a rural area and the main road is an all whether road, its distance from the main road shall not be more than ten kilometers.

-### Compound
+**Compound**

-* A compound of a childcare institution shall have** adequate space relative to the number of beneficiaries**.
+- A compound of a childcare institution shall have adequate space relative to the number of beneficiaries.**
 * Thus, a childcare institution shall have **adequate space for building**
     * homes and/or dormitories
     * service giving rooms